FidelusAleksander/dotfiles/README.md

 # Dotfiles Setup

-This repository contains configuration files for setting up a new MacBook.
-Follow the instructions below to get started.
+This repository contains configuration files for setting up development environments.
+It supports both local MacBook setup and GitHub Codespaces automatic installation.

+## GitHub Codespaces Setup

+This repository is configured to work automatically with GitHub Codespaces.
+You can enable this repository as your dotfiles repository in your [GitHub Codespaces settings](https://github.com/settings/codespaces)

 ## Prerequisites